-Comprehensive treatment requires a team comprised of both medical and clinical professionals.
+Comprehensive treatment requires a team composed of both medical and clinical professionals.
 Medical staff should include both physicians and nurses.
 Clinical staff should be an equal combination of both master’s level clinicians and chemical dependency personnel.
 Ideally, the team has specific training in the treatment of co-occurring mental health disorders.

 The majority of sufferers fare best from an inpatient rehabilitation center that provides 24/7 monitoring of both their physical and mental health.
-An inpatient setting provides for better medication control, as well as observation time required for an accurate diagnosis.
+An inpatient setting provides for better medication control, as well as the additional observation time required for an accurate diagnosis.
 This allows the development of an integrated treatment plan to meet the specific needs of the client.

 Inpatient treatment is only the beginning of treating and caring for those suffering from both addiction and mental health illness.
 Since co-occurring disorders may exacerbate one another, continued care for these should be sought.
 Post-treatment care and monitoring decrease the chances of relapse of substance use and mental health symptoms.
-Many patients benefit from a residential extended care or sober living program.
+Many patients benefit from extended residential care or sober living program.